mahermanns/jube-novice/episodes/external_data.md

 Howerver, JUBE also allows to include arbitrary parts of an external configuration file.
 The external configuration file is even allowed to contain non-JUBE tags (e.g., to make it easier to identify a block of entities), as long as the included portion of the external configuration does not retain any unknown tags.

+The specifics of this is out of the scope for this tutorial at this stage, so please reffer to the [JUBE tutorial pages of the Jülich Supercomputing Centre][jube-tutorial] for more details on that.

 :::::::::::::::::::::::::::::::::::::: keypoints

 - `from` inside a `use` clause allows to include an external set as is.